econ-ark/TITLARK/Assignments/TractableBufferStock-Interactive-Problems.md

    1. Read through this notebook, and solve the problem at the end
 1. When you have finished solving the problem:
    1. "push" your local copy to the your "remote" version of the fork on GitHub.com
-   1. From your GitHub.com account, issue a "pull request"
+   1. From your GitHub.com account, issue a "pull request" to the upstream master